jeantimex/ios-swift-collapsible-table-section/README.md

 }
 ```

-Noticed that we don't need to render any cell for the collapsed section, this can improve the performance a lot if there are lots of cells in that section.
+Noticed that we don't need to render any cell for the collapsed section, this can improve the performance a lot if there are tons of cells in that section.

 Next, we use tableView's viewForHeaderInSection function to hook up our custom header: